 Clinical Picture of Lupus

-Symptoms of systemic lupus erythematosus
+Signs and symptoms of systemic lupus erythematosus

 In most cases, systemic lupus erythematosus presents with nonspecific general symptoms, which can complicate the diagnosis.
-Fever, weakness, weight loss, and swelling of lymph nodes are several examples.
+Fever, weakness, weight loss, and swelling of the lymph nodes are several examples.

 - Fever, weakness, weight loss